michesp42/michesp42.github.io/content/posts/the-linux-boot-process/index.md

 grub/  initramfs-linux.img*	      vmlinuz-linux*
 ```

-The kernel `vmlinux` is a generic kernel compiled for a multitude of hardware.
+`Vmlinux` is a generic kernel compiled for a multitude of hardware.
+Because the
-Because the kernel modules needed for a system is dependent on the specific
+kernel modules needed for a system is dependent on the specific hardware it has,
-hardware it has, we need a way to load the kernel modules that a system's
+we need a way to load the kernel modules that a particular system hardware
-hardware needs.
-That is where
+needs.
+That is where [initrd](https://en.wikipedia.org/wiki/Initial_ramdisk)
-[initrd](https://en.wikipedia.org/wiki/Initial_ramdisk) comes in. `Initrd` is a
-scheme to load just enough software like kernel modules to recognize the system
+comes in. `Initrd` is a scheme to load just enough software like kernel modules
-hardware.`Initramfs`, an alternative scheme to `initrd` is a filesystem takes
+to recognize the system hardware.`Initramfs`, an alternative scheme to `initrd`
-care of mounting important file systems by also loading the proper kernel
+is a filesystem takes care of mounting important file systems by also loading
-modules and drivers for the system hardware.
+the proper kernel modules and drivers for the system hardware.

 ## Configuring GRUB